top of page

 Producer • Line Producer

-FILMSTERS production company credits include the 2013 indie feature, JAMESY BOY, starring James Woods, Mary Louise Parker, and Ving Rhames, based on James Burns, the subject of the award-winning feature doc IF I COULD.
-Anderson was also a producer on a LIFETIME reality TV pilot, THE BIG SECRET in 2010.
+FILMSTERS production company credits also include the indie film JAMESY BOY, in Maryland, starring James Woods and Mary Louise Parker, and Ving Rhames, based on the same real-life figures, Tracy and James, who were the subjects of FILMSTERS' feature documentary film, IF I COULD.

 bottom of page